-- A. Eligibility for this benefit is the first of the month coincident with or next following date of employment - B. 60% of salary up to \$6,000 total monthly income paid until retirement, after a 90-day elimination period. - C. The monthly premium cost, which is included in salary, will be taken as a benefit deduction on a post-tax basis.
+- A. Eligibility for this benefit is the first of the month following date of employment. - B. 60% of salary up to \$6,000 total monthly income paid until retirement, after a 90-day elimination period. - C. The monthly premium cost, which is included in salary, will be taken as a benefit deduction on a post-tax basis.